Listed below are the preprocessing routines that are run in

 n/a

-Signal averaging
+Signal averaging and subtraction

 Gannet provides two methods for averaging individual transients